-- have completed a bachelor's degree from an accredited college or university with a 3.0 GPA; - have an undergraduate major in English, literature, language, linguistics, or a closely related field; - submit scores from the Graduate Record Examination (GRE); - complete prerequisite course work with a "B" or better in each course; and - 5. provide three letters of recommendation, with at least two letters from professors/instructors in the field.
+- 1. have completed a bachelor's degree from a regionally accredited college or university with a 3.0 G.P.A.; - 2. have an undergraduate major in English, literature, language, linguistics, or a closely related field; - 3. submit scores from the Graduate Record Examination (GRE); - 4. complete prerequisite course work with a "B" or better in each course; and - 5. provide three letters of recommendation, with at least two letters from professors/instructors in the field.

-1. Students without the following undergraduate prerequisite course work will be granted conditional admission and be required to complete all prerequisites before full admission to the M.A. in English program: three hours in English (or British) Literature I, three hours in English (or British) Literature II, three hours in American Literature I, three hours in American Literature II, three hours in Shakespeare, and three hours in literary criticism.
+Students without the following undergraduate prerequisite course work will be granted conditional admission and be required to complete all prerequisites before full admission to the M.A. in English program: three hours in English (or British) Literature I, three hours in English (or British) Literature II, three hours in American Literature I, three hours in American Literature I, three hours in Shakespeare, and three hours in literary criticism.
+Completion of all prerequisites is required in addition to graduate degree requirements noted.

-- Completion of all prerequisites is required in addition to graduate degree requirements noted. - Students must maintain a GPA of 3.0 for the first nine credit hours to continue enrollment: only one course in which a student earns less than a "B" may be repeated once.
+2. Students must maintain a G.P.A. of 3.0 for the first nine credit-hours to continue enrollment: only one course in which a student earns less than a "B" may be repeated once.